kavia-common/edutrack-learning-platform-282005-282014/frontend_lms/README_PREVIEW.md

 - The Sidebar is currently decommissioned and returns null.
 - Environment variables are read via `src/utils/env.js` and logged on startup for validation.
+- Admin sections "Users", "Documents", and "Settings" are intentionally hidden/disabled from the Admin UI.
+Their components still exist in the codebase but are not linked nor routed from the Admin dashboard.